Bollywood star Sushant Singh Rajput found dead, aged 34 | DW | 14.06.2020

 Indian actor Sushant Singh Rajput has died at his home in Mumbai in an apparent suicide, according to local media reports.
-The 34-year-old first made his name in Indian TV serials before Bollywood beckoned.
+The 34-year-old first made his name in Indian soap operas before Bollywood beckoned.

 Bollywood actor Sushant Singh Rajput has been found dead at his Mumbai home, Indian media reported Sunday, citing police confirmation.